-The Department of State Growth has announced that the free travel amnesty for everyone has been extended until the 31st May to give passengers still using cash more time to get a free Smartcard for contactless payment.
-Students catching school bus services will also be able to travel for free until 31st May.
+The Department of State Growth has announced that the free travel amnesty for everyone has been extended until Sunday 5th July to give passengers still using cash more time to get a free Smartcard for contactless payment.
+Students catching school bus services will also be able to travel for free until end of Term 2.
 Reducing cash transactions is one of the many ways we can work together to stay safe on board.

 Further enhancements to Derwent Valley Link’s TransportMe ticketing system will be made in the coming weeks to enable access to smartcards for those passengers that do not have a smartphone or access to a computer.

 O’Driscoll Coaches – Derwent Valley Link wish to advise the following information:

 Travel by bus information from the COVID-19 web site.

 Please take notice as the vehicles start to have more passengers on them from 25th May.
 We ask that if you are not from the same household to social distance anytime it is possible on all buses and please leave the seat behind all drivers passenger free.

 Travel on public transport is exempt from restrictions on gatherings, so there can be more than 10 people using a form of public transport.
 Passengers are encouraged to keep physically distancing in mind and choose a seat away from others where possible.